 For the exhibitions, the five portrait and landscape-format screens were arranged in an incomplete circular arrangement in a dark area of a room.
-Three women, who may or may not be different versions of the same subject, were shown playing at an undisclosed beach location dressed in classic swimsuits.
+Three women, who may or may not be different versions of the same subject, were shown playing at an undisclosed beach dressed in classic swimsuits.
 The women participate in several activities, including running on the sand and rocks situated on the beach.
-At certain points, the women pose in a seductive manner, sometimes appearing to be happy and other times appearing to be sad.
+At specific points, the women pose seductively, sometimes appearing to be happy and other times appearing to be sad.

 Along the beach, transparent colored screens had also been set up in various scenes.
-At one point, the women are seen handling various objects such as a large seashell and a glistening snake.
+At one point, the women are seen handling different objects, such as a large seashell and a glistening snake.
 There are also sightings of animals such as deers and horses, created from a projector.

 Video: Behind the scenes

 Yang’s The Coloured Sky was created to present both a dream and nightmare of the idealized woman.
 The Coloured Sky shows the point of view of a young woman and her apprehension about her future.
 The installation was created to highlight the hopes and dreams of young women everywhere.
 The five screens representing food, sun, beach, games and sea were placed there to represent the false sense of security that some women find themselves in.